 “The body reflects what we do the most of.
-If we are sitting at our desks hunched, rotated, with legs crossed – it will be reflected on the bike, with pelvic imbalances, rotation on the saddle.
-This can present as unequal power through the pedals or lead to knee pain, low back pain or saddle sores, not to mention neck and shoulder pain.
+If we are sitting at our desks hunched, rotated, with legs crossed - it will be reflected on the bike, with pelvic imbalances, rotation on the saddle.
+This can present as unequal power through the pedals or lead to knee pain, lower back pain or saddle sores, not to mention neck pain and shoulder pain.

 “Problem areas include people sitting with their legs crossed, reaching for a mouse, looking at multiple screens – all these things cause a rotation in the back.
 You need to make sure you’re sitting square, properly on your sit bones.
-If you can have a workstation assessment, do – and I’m a big fab of standing desks.”
+If you can have a workstation assessment, do – and I’m a big fan of standing desks.”

 Anything which gets you out of that hunched over position is a great start on the road to loosening up an immobile upper back - and TRX - exercises completed using straps suspended from the ceiling, can certainly do that.

-Cycling Weekly had a go at a class geared towards stretching out the shoulders and strengthening the core, at newly opened TRX (and spinning) studio Body Machine, in Kensington.
+We had a go at a class geared towards stretching out the shoulders and strengthening the core, at newly opened TRX (and spinning) studio Body Machine, in Kensington.

 TRX coach Dr Frances Mikuriya told us: "Cyclists are constantly hunched over on the bike, and then can do the same thing in the office hunched over a desk.
 TRX allows you to do a lot of chest and shoulder stretches to address this."